hisahi/ellipse1100/README.md

-''Disclaimer: the product and the corporation that designed it as presented in this document and this repository are fictitious.
-No identification with actual companies (active or defunct), products, persons (living or deceased), places or buildings is intended or should be inferred.''
+_Disclaimer: the product and the corporation that designed it as presented in this document and this repository are fictitious.
+No identification with actual companies (active or defunct), products, persons (living or deceased) places or buildings is intended or should be inferred._

 # TODO

-''This is a fictional computer product designed to simulate a high-end machine released in the mid-1980s.
-This repository includes design notes, an emulator and will include the code for the ROM, including the bootloader and DOS, as well as a graphical user interface at some point.''
+_This is a fictional computer product designed to simulate a high-end machine released in the mid-1980s.
+This repository includes design notes, an emulator and will include the code for the ROM, including the bootloader and DOS, as well as a graphical user interface at some point._

-''The emulator is written in C and requires a backend (so far SDL2 is implemented) and a coroutine library (both [libco](https://byuu.org/projects/libco) and [libaco](https://github.com/hnes/libaco) are supported).''
+_The emulator is written in C and requires a backend (so far SDL2 is implemented) and a coroutine library (both [libco](https://byuu.org/projects/libco) and [libaco](https://github.com/hnes/libaco) are supported)._

 # Sources